Createdd/Writing/2019/articles/OrganizingSemester.md

 As you are studying and doing work as well I guess you are ambitions and motivated as hell.
 So this might seem counter intuitive but it is vital.
 Breath and relax.
 There is no way to work all the time 100%.
 Better to chill in between, but when you work, then work.

+Ultimately doing full-time work and a study at the same thing comes down to mindset.
+It is possible but requires discipline.
+It is useful to see the studying as a pursuit to learning for life rather than just getting a degree.
+Because the degree will not be enough motivation for you to keep through all of it over a period of (more than) three years.

 If you have any questions feel free to ask.
 I can also write an article about concepts that are especially interesting to you.